MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 2. __Model Estimation Takes Time__: Getting the surrogate model to a point where it is behaving like a reasonable approximation of the true objective function can take quite a few iterations, which implies more time spent to get the result.
 3. __Naive Implementation Isn't Parallelizable By Default__: We need to add more complexity to the model to be able to parallelize the algorithm.

+### What are the Inputs of the Model To Get A Basic Run Going?

+1. __Kernel Parameters For the Squared Exponential Kernel: Length Scale and Variance__: The length controls the smoothness between the points while the Variance controls the vertical amplitude.
+A diagram can help explain this better:

+2. __Resolution__:

+3. __Iterations__: The number of iterations the Bayesian Optimization Algorithm should run for.
+The more the better, however, we'd be wasting cycles if we have already reached the maxima and are continuing to iterate; this can be curtailed by early stopping.

 ### How Do I Interpret the Charts of the Algorithm Below?

 An example of a chart the algorithm is: